adi-sg/Newslens/README.md

 # Contributing
 We welcome your contributions.
 Please feel free to fork the code, play with it, make some patches and send us pull requests.
- [MAIL me](anky.nits.cse@gmail.com) for any discussion on the project or contribution.

 # ScreenShot
  ![Input1](https://raw.githubusercontent.com/Griffintaur/News-At-Command-Line/master/News/Images/screenshot1.JPG)